ibadetazemi/SQL-Project/starting_with_questions.md

 SQL Queries:

-SELECT * FROM Customers
+SELECT * FROM visitid
 WHERE Product LIKE 'All cities%, 'All countries%';

-SELECT * FROM Customers
+SELECT * FROM visitid
 WHERE Products LIKE 'All cities%, 'All countries%';

 Answer: Yes there is a patten